 Jim Clark is widely regarded as one of the greatest and naturally gifted motor racing drivers of all time, a national hero for Scotland and international icon of the 1960’s.

 Jim Clark’s tragic death at Hockenheim in 1968 stunned the world and in terrible circumstances helped redefine the future of Formula 1 with a greater emphasis on safety led by his close friend Sir Jackie Stewart, the Trust’s Honorary President.

 Jim Clark inspired a generation.
-We welcome you to visit the current Jim Clark Room and learn about our plans for a new modern Jim Clark museum to inspire the next generation.
+We welcome you to visit the Jim Clark Motorsport Museum.

 Thank you for visiting our website.

 72 Grand Prix starts, 25 Wins, 33 Pole Positions

 Winner Indianapolis 500, 1965

 Born in Kilmany, Fife, Scotland in 1936, Jim Clark was raised on a farm in the Berwickshire hills of the beautiful Scottish Borders with four sisters, a world away from racing and attended Loretto School in Edinburgh.
 Early interests lay in cricket and hockey.
 It was on the farm in the fields and amongst grazing sheep that Clark always felt most at home, it was also where he developed his driving skills.
 In 1956 he bought a Sunbeam Talbot and began competing in local rallies.
 Within four years he was racing for Lotus in the 1960 season forming a winning partnership and friendship with Colin Chapman.
 He won the World Championship twice, first in 1963, then in 1965, and secured the top podium slot at 25 Grand Prix races.
 He was also the first British driver to win the grueling Indianapolis 500 race in America.
 In 1962 and 1964 he was deprived of two more championships due to mechanical failures in the last race of each season.